 Verse: 18: "As you sent me into the world, so I have sent them into the world."

-Verse 19: "And for their sake I consecrate myself, that they also may be sanctified in truth."
+Verse 19: "And for their sake I consecrate myself, that they also may be sanctified in truth".

-Here Jesus is “setting himself apart” to do the will of the Father, that is, to go to the cross.
+Here Jesus is consecrating, or “setting Himself apart” to do the will of the Father, and that is, to go to the cross.

 Verse 20: "I do not ask for these only, but also for those who will believe in me through their word,"